 The 2018 RFD also estimates 3,200 new oil and gas wells (2,300 horizontal and 900 vertical or directional) for the period from 2018 to 2037.
-Given that the Chaco withdrawal boundary (approximately 339,300 acres) comprises approximately 23 percent of the total planning area considered under the 2018 RFD, it is estimated that the potential development of a total of 47 new oil and gas wells (20 horizontal and 27 vertical or directional) would be foregone as a result of the withdrawal.
+Given that the Chaco 10-mile withdrawal boundary (approximately 338,690 acres) comprises approximately 23 percent of the total planning area considered under the 2018 RFD, it is estimated that the potential development of a total of 47 new oil and gas wells (20 horizontal and 27 vertical or directional) would be foregone as a result of the withdrawal.
+For the 5-mile withdrawal, it is estimated that the potential development of a total of 16 new oil and gas wells (6 horizontal and 10 vertical or directional) would be foregone.